cz-czan/netcat/README.md

-A netcat tool written in python3, meant for usage on Linux.
-Currently features remote shell and file transfer.
+A "netcat" ( somehwat misleading name, since it provides different base functionality than the UNIX netcat does ) tool written in python3, meant for usage on Linux.
+Currently features a very basic remote shell and file transfer.
 WIP.
 Linux-HaikuOS ( and vice versa ) compatibility, AES encryption and server multi-threading coming soon

 # USAGE
 ![(usage gif)](https://i.imgur.com/fmzZc3E.gif)